chrispycrust/roam-bear-theme/README.md

 ## to-dos

 - ### adjustments to increase readability and ease of use
+    - number of references on right sidebar needs to be same as general text area, it's too dark in charcoal, it's also black in solarised light which is off theme
     - viewed at 100%, the font is way too small, i have to zoom to 150% manually in browser to get to a more comfortable reading size
     - the colour of the pop up hover on charcoal needs to be adjusted as it can conflict with other sections with similar coloured background e.g. within section of linked refs
     - search bar results: no hover styling, formatted in a way that we're unable to see properly